Xcraft-Inc/xcraft.ch/content/goblins/desktop/_index.md

 # The Goblin desktop UX

-> "It is not for gnomes..."
+It is not for gnomes...

 ![Logo](/img/desktop.png)